HistoricBridges.org Menu:

 Status and Fate of The Bridge

 This remarkable bridge is one of Pennsylvania's most unusual and historically significant bridges, and is in fact a nationally significant bridge that is today threatened with demolition.
 The bridge has faithfully served traffic since its completion in 1872, and is a testimony to the efforts of both the designers and builders of the bridge, as well as the craftsmen who fabricated the various parts of the bridge.
-However, 135 years later the bridge is being closed to traffic with no plans to re-open it, and an alarming discussion of demolishing the bridge is taking place.
+However, 135 years later in 2007 the bridge was closed to traffic.
+As of 2014, the plan is to demolish and replace this unique historic bridge!
 Although Pennsylvania has an unrivaled number of rare, historic truss bridges, it also has an extremely low number of preserved historic truss bridges, and the number of surviving structures is rapidly decreasing as historic bridges continue to be demolished.
-The possibility that this bridge could be demolished is very real.
 Among these numerous, rare bridges of Pennsylvania, this bridge stands out as a bridge that can truly be called unique, beautiful, and tremendously significant.

 The bridge does suffer from significant deterioration, particularly in the lower portions of the bridge where salt and moisture have combined with a lack of good maintenance to do their damage.
 Worse, many of the repairs that were done to the bridge over the years were somewhat crude in design, and likely made the problem worse in the long term since they were more of a bandage than a full restoration.
 An experienced welder examined the bridge and commented, only somewhat jokingly, that the only apparent required skill for workers that made some of the welded repairs was that the worker knew how to turn the welder on!